The ring of integers of Hopf-Galois degree p extensions of p-adic fields with dihedral normal closure: Degree extensions with dihedral normal closure

 It is a standard fact that any unramified extension is Galois.
 Therefore, a degree $p$ extension $L/K$ of $p$-adic fields with dihedral normal closure $\widetilde{L}$ must be totally ramified.
 Hence, $\widetilde{L}/K$ is totally ramified if and only if so is $M/K$.
 For the rest of this section, we assume that this is the case.

-The ramification jump of the extension $\widetilde{L}/K$ satisfies Moreover, $t=\frac{2pe}{p-1}$ if and only if $t$ is divisible by $p$.
-On the other hand, from \cite[Chapter IV, Proposition 2]{serre} we deduce that $t$ is also the unique ramification jump of the cyclic degree $p$ extension $\widetilde{L}/M$.
+The ramification jump of the extension $\widetilde{L}/K$ satisfies From \cite[Chapter IV, Proposition 2]{serre} we deduce that $t$ is also the unique ramification jump of the cyclic degree $p$ extension $\widetilde{L}/M$.
+Then, $t=\frac{2pe}{p-1}$ if and only if $t$ is divisible by $p$.

 From \cite[Chapter IV, Proposition 7]{serre} we have monomorphisms where $k$ is the residue field of $K$.
 Now, \cite[Chapter IV, Proposition 9]{serre} gives that Since $\tau\sigma\tau^{-1}=\sigma^{-1}$, we conclude that $t$ is odd.
 Therefore, is an integer number.